NekrobaDA/Pokemon_Crystal_Cross/README.md

 - Battle colors change to match time of day<br/>
 - More night-time music tracks<br/>
 - Ditto disguses itself as other wild pokemon<br/>
+- Daily random gift egg that comes with egg moves<br/>
 <br/>
 <br/>
 Being worked on:<br/>